Italy mayors march against austerity, threaten mass resignations

 The head of the association of town councils, Graziano Delrio, met with central government officials to seek changes to the budget law currently before parliament, in particular a softening of cuts in local authority funding.

-The roughly 1,000 mayors who attended, according to organizers, represented about an eighth of Italy’s roughly 8,000 municipalities.
+The roughly 1,000 mayors who attended, according to organisers, represented about an eighth of Italy’s roughly 8,000 municipalities.

 Delrio said the cuts, aimed at trimming Italy’s budget deficit, were eroding vital public services, damaging the education system, and meant that 2013 threatened to be “the year of the funeral of city governments”.